certificate best dentist in Mumbai

 Cancer of the mouth most often begins as a small ulcer or lump on the tongue, cheek or gums as one of the primary Signs And Symptoms Of Oral Cancer.
 Statistically, at least 75% of those diagnosed with Oral Cancer are tobacco users.
 Those who smoke and drink have a 15 times greater risk of developing oral cancer than others.
 Chronic irritation from a sharp tooth is also known to initiate these changes.

-Thirty percent of total cancers in India are from the Head and Neck region compared to 5% in the western world.
+30% of total cancers in India are from the Head and Neck region compared to 5% in the western world.
 Tobacco, betel nut and ‘paan’ chewing, and smoking and alcohol abuse are the reasons for the increased number of oral cancers in the Indian subcontinent.

 Even today, oncologists treat most of the cancers that affect the jaw.
 These oncologists have no dental background!
 The Oral Surgeon can successfully cure oral cancer, but the quality of life may be affected due to various factors.
 One such reason could be the inability to chew food due to the removal of the jaw.
 With the help of Oral Rehabilitation, the patient will be able to restore all the teeth in his mouth.